zombye/spectrum/README.md

 # Spectrum

 Spectrum is a Minecraft shaderpack, and is currently in early alpha.
-It aims to provide a natural look and feel, but not necessarily realistic.
+It aims to provide a "natural" look and feel.

 Expect a lot of bugs.

 ## Requirements

-I try to keep Spectrum compatible with most hardware, and as far as I know there are no particular requirements here.
+I try to keep Spectrum compatible with most hardware, and as far as I know there are no particular hardware requirements.

 * Optifine 1.12.1 HD U C6 (or newer)